Stephen Mulhern: Radio

 In 2021, Mulhern began presenting shows on Virgin Radio UK.
-He covered Graham Norton in the weekend morning 9:30am to 12:30pm slot in August and also presented a week of the Chris Evans Breakfast Show in December.
-Mulhern then returned to Virgin to host a week of Chris Evans Breakfast Show again in April 2022.
+He covered Graham Norton in the weekend morning 9.30am to 12.30pm slot in August and also presented a week of the Chris Evans Breakfast Show in December.
+Mulhern returned to Virgin to host another week of the Chris Evans Breakfast Show in April 2022.

 Television

 Mulhern began presenting on CITV in 1998.
 He co-hosted four series of Finger Tips with Fearne Cotton from 2001 until 2003 and with Naomi Wilkinson in 2004.
 He presented children's show Tricky TV from 2005 to 2010.
 He also co-hosted Holly & Stephen's Saturday Showdown (originally called Ministry of Mayhem) with Holly Willoughby from 2004 to 2006.

 From 2006 to 2007, Mulhern hosted the ITV2 spin-off Dancing on Ice: Defrosted, while Phillip Schofield and Holly Willoughby hosted the main show.

 From 2007 to 2019, Mulhern hosted ITV2 spin-off Britain's Got More Talent, which aired immediately after the main ITV show, which is hosted by Ant & Dec.
-Since 2013, Mulhern has become associated with the word 'unbelievable' which slowly became his catchphrase, usually used on Britain's Got More Talent as he walks offscreen at the end of a section, with Ant & Dec often mimicking him and is also known for saying "doosh!".
+Since 2013, Mulhern has become associated with the word 'unbelievable' which slowly became his catchphrase, usually used on Britain's Got More Talent as he walks offscreen at the end of a section, with Ant & Dec often mimicking him, and is also known for saying "Doosh!"

 From 2009 to 2011, Mulhern narrated the ITV entertainment show Animals Do the Funniest Things.

 Mulhern regularly presented inside 'The Hub', a small segment on the ITV daytime show This Morning.
 He most recently hosted the segment on Thursday and Friday mornings although had previously hosted on Wednesdays and Thursdays until the departure of Matt Johnson in the summer of 2013.
 Mulhern has occasionally presented the main show, standing in for the regular presenters.

 In 2010, he hosted primetime game show Magic Numbers on ITV.
 Mulhern has hosted numerous episodes of The Big Quiz.

 Since April 2013, Mulhern has presented a revived version of ITV game show Catchphrase.
 In September 2013, Mulhern began presenting ITV's Big Star's Little Star, a show which sees celebrities and their children compete to win up to £15,000 for charity.

 On 27 October 2013, Mulhern began hosting a live Sunday morning show called Sunday Side Up on ITV.
 On 21 December 2013, Mulhern hosted entertainment special The Illusionists on ITV.
 On 14 September 2014, Mulhern guest hosted an episode of Sunday Night at the Palladium.